melaniagr/melaniagr/README.md

 ---

 Hi all, I started learning about Innovation in Healthcare thinking that many systems can be improved.
-At first, I grabbed different materials such as online courses in Innovation in Healthcare, ranging from What is innovation? to Health Technology assessment and Data Ethics.
+At first, I grabbed different materials such as online courses in Innovation in Healthcare, starting with *What is innovation?* or *Digital health* to more detailed topics such as *Health Technology assessment* and *Data Ethics*.
 In parallel, I developed research and clinical skills through audit and quality improvement work.

 After this process, I felt the need to go deeper, seeking technical expertise.
 Hence I continued with Stanford’s University Fundamentals of Machine Learning for Healthcare and Evaluations of AI Applications in Healthcare.
 By this point I was convinced I wanted to pursuit further training and developed a strategy to level up my skills.